Azerbaijan’s CEC reveals number of observers accredited for parliamentary elections

 By Trend

-To date, 842 international observers have passed accreditation for the early parliamentary elections scheduled for February 9 in Azerbaijan, Chairman of Azerbaijan’s Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting, Trend reports February 1.
+To date, 883 international observers have passed accreditation for the early parliamentary elections scheduled for Feb.
+9 in Azerbaijan, Chairman of Azerbaijan’s Central Election Commission (CEC) Mazahir Panahov said.

+Panahov made the remark at the CEC meeting in Baku, Trend reports on Feb.
+7.

 ---